smancke/guble/README.md

 ## Next TODOs

+* Implementation of a client api
+* Integration test
+* Strong definition of command and message format
 * Message ids as sequence
-* Strong definition of command and message format
-* Implementation of a client api
 * Introducion of User-ID and Client-ID
 * Introducion of a correlation id
+* Usable Logging

 ## Roadmap